smpallen99/coherence/README.md

 The `--rememberable` install option is not provided in any of the installer group options.
 You must provide the `--rememberable` option to install the migration and its support.

+### User Active Field

+The `--user-active-field` option can be given to the installer to support inactive users.
+When a user is set as inactive, they will not be able to login.

+Using this option adds a `active` field to the user schema with a default of `true`.

 ## Mix Tasks

 ### Installer